mbade1/doggo-play-date/NOTES.md

 MORNING:
-    - Add a playdate to each park (stubbed out - just work on views/playdates/new.html.erb and PlaydatesController#new)
+    - Add a playdate to each park
     - Add a comments to each Park
     - Validations for a New Park, Comment, and New PlayDate